-Visiting Catalonia?
+Planning to visit Catalonia?
 Well.. it has a lot to offer!
-Stunning nature, interesting heritage and traditions.
+From stunning nature to interesting heritage sites and intriguing traditions.
 It is important to remember though that it is not just about Barcelona.
 There are other Catalan cities that should not be missed when exploring this part of Europe.

 When I visited Girona last summer it was a love at first sight.
 Its picturesque houses overlooking the river Onyar and the old town with a variety of architectural styles took my breath away.

-The heritage of the city goes back to the Roman times but there were also the Visigoths and later the Moors who left their mark.
+The heritage of the city goes back to the Roman times.
+In addition, there were also the Visigoths and later the Moors who left their mark.
 The 12th century was the time when the Jewish community flourished in Girona adding even more to that rich mix of influences.

 The old fortifications played a crucial role in protecting Girona from invaders for hundreds of years.
 These days it is possible to walk along the city walls and admire the Collegiate Church of Sant Feliu and the ancient Cathedral from a distance.

-The wealth of ancient history and heritage in the beautiful surroundings of the Mediterranean Sea are the main the reason why I would recommend visiting Tarragona.
+I would strongly recommend visiting Tarragona.
+It bring together the wealth of ancient history and heritage in the beautiful surroundings of the Mediterranean Sea .
 In Roman times, the city was known as Tarraco and for a brief time it was even the capital of the Roman Empire.
 The ruins scattered around the city and integrated into the urban landscape certainly act as a reminder of that ancient past.

-It is only an hour away from Barcelona so jump on a train, enjoy your morning coffee in Plaça del Forum surrounded by locals soaking up the sun and make sure you explore the amphitheatre and the narrow streets of the old town.
+It is only an hour away from Barcelona.
+You can jump on a train, enjoy your morning coffee in Plaça del Forum surrounded by locals soaking up the sun.
+Make sure you explore the amphitheatre and the narrow streets of the old town.

 The Dalí Theatre-Museum is a popular tourist attraction so before you spontaneously take a train all the way from Barcelona to get to Figueres, ensure you booked your tickets in advance.
 Once there, just embrace the surreal splendour of Salvador Dalí!